mor-maram/Amazon-Sales-Analysis/README.md

 ## How to Run

-1. Download the dataset file `amazon.csv`
+1. Download the dataset file `amazon.csv` from [Kaggle Amazon Sales Dataset](https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset)
 2. Upload the `amazon.csv` file to the same folder where your Jupyter Notebook is located
 3. Open the Jupyter Notebook (`.ipynb`) file
 4. Run the cells step-by-step to perform the analysis

 ## Author